Stanstead, Quebec: Education

 Stanstead College is located here.
 There are also two elementary schools: Sunnyside Elementary School, an English school; and Jardin des Frontières, a French school.
-Sunnyside was built on top of the location of Sunnyside Castle, located beside the Stanstead Townhall and across the street from the White House, a former old folks home after it was owned by Dr. White.
+Sunnyside was built on top of the location of Sunnyside Castle, located beside the Stanstead Town Hall and across the street from the White House, a former old folks home after it was owned by Dr. White.

 Media

 The Stanstead Journal, an English-language weekly newspaper founded in 1845, was published until May 29, 2019.

 Sports

 There is a curling club which recruits members from both sides of the border.
 2011 saw the construction of the Pat Burns Arena, the largest indoor hockey rink and sports complex within a 30 km radius in Canada and 20 km radius in the U.S., named after the NHL coach Pat Burns.